 Ribeyes

-The Ribeye market was mixed last week, with Choice grade decreasing.
-This week, the market has increased through three days of trading.
+The Ribeye market was mixed last week, with Choice grade increasing while Select Light Ribeyes decreased.
+This week, the market has remained mixed but with Choice Light Ribeyes decreasing through three days of trading.
 Analysts believe the market will push higher into spring.

 Chucks